A step toward a reinforcement learning de novo genome assembler: Materials and methods

 \subsubsection{Approach 3.2: Evolutionary-based assembly}

-Finally, to estimate the contribution of the genetic algorithm in Approach 3.1, which applies a mutual collaboration between reinforcement learning and the genetic algorithm, the genetic algorithm assembling performance was evaluated separately, following the same configurations set of the previous approach, but this time, adopting as starting population a set of individuals whose chromosomes were built from random permutations without repetition of \emph{reads}.
+To estimate the genetic algorithm contribution in Approach 3.1, its assembling performance was evaluated separately, following the same configurations set for the previous approach, but adopting as a starting population a set of individuals whose chromosomes were built from random permutations without repetition of \emph{reads}.